dmhacker/drsh/README.md

 secure connection to the port that the server's SSH daemon is listening on, usually port 22.
 If the server is behind a network firewall, then the firewall has to have at least 1 port open in order to allow SSH traffic to arrive from an external client.
-This could be especially dangerous, especially if the port is re-assigned to another application later.
-SSH tunnelling doesn't necessarily fix the issue either, as even the jump server has to maintain an open port to itself.
+This could be dangerous, especially if the port is re-assigned to another application later.
+SSH tunnelling doesn't necessarily fix the issue either, as even the jump server inside the network would have to maintain an open port to itself.

 drsh's solution to this problem is to have the client and the server both route their packets through an intermediate proxy, a Redis instance.
 This